There was a time when any open space in my day felt like a problem that needed solving.

 One thing I had to unlearn was the idea that slowing down meant giving up.

 Choosing not to fill every free moment isn’t about doing less overall.
 It’s about doing fewer things with more intention.
-It’s the same idea behind Why I Chose a Slower Life — not rejecting effort, but rejecting constant urgency.

 When everything feels urgent, nothing feels meaningful.